 The Board ensures that it takes decisions in the interests of the members (shareholders) as a whole and aims to keep shareholders fully informed of significant developments, ensuring that all shareholders receive Company news at the same time.
 The directors devote time to answering genuine shareholder queries and ensure that no individual or group of shareholders is given preferential treatment.
-Further information is provided in the Corporate Governance Statement (Principles 2 and 10) on pages 22 and 24.
+Further information is provided in the Corporate Governance Statement (Principles 2 and 10).